 How To Get To Cetho Temple

 The second option is to use a ride-hail app which is easier, although not cheaper.
-It costs about Rp210,000 per one way to Cetho Temple.
-Kindly consider that it is not easy to find the ride back from uphill.
+It costs about Rp210,000 per one-way to Cetho Temple.
+Kindly consider that it is not easy to find the ride back uphill.
 Although, there are online drivers to book around the area.

-The journey does not stop in Karangpandan station.
+The journey does not stop at Karangpandan station.
 From there, take a public van that heads to Kemuning station.
-Which is only 20 minutes drive away from Cetho Temple.
-Getting closer, use local or online transportation from there.
+Which are only 20 minute’s drive away from Cetho Temple.
+To get closer, use local or online transportation from there.
 It should take around Rp16.000 for a motorbike and Rp26.000 for a car.

 Address & Location

-Candi Cetho situated in a village called Gumeng, Jenawi district, Karanganyar, Central Java 57792.
+Candi Cetho is situated in a village called Gumeng, Jenawi district, Karanganyar, Central Java 57792.